Pittsburgh refrigerator cat: Debunking

+Subsequent circulation

 In 1901, the Pittsburgh Chronicle Telegraph attached the Refrigerator Cat story to a topical story about the development of a large cold storage depot in Manila in the Philippines.
 The immense cold storage depot which had just been completed at Manila was in need of cats.
 According to the Pittsburgh Chronicle Telegraph, the facility was to be supplied with cats developed about five or six years earlier at the Union Storage company.
 The Union Storage company was said to have experimented with various cat breeds to find cats suitable for living in the cold rooms.
 It had, according to the news story, tried a pair of high-bred cats, but they had sickened and died.
 Finally a pair of white felines without a pedigree were obtained and were first placed in the general storage room for a time; and then into a room where the temperature was gradually lowered until it was below the freezing point.
 When they were accustomed to the low temperature they were placed in the cold storage rooms where the temperature was never above 32 F.

 According to that report, and ignoring Bodington's investigation and report of 1895, the offspring of the original pair were able to withstand even lower temperatures and within a few generations, their descendants had become a distinct breed of cats, able to stand the lowest temperatures at the storage rooms.
 The company allegedly bred about fifteen of such cats and distributed them to other warehouses, but then contradicted itself by stating the company had between ten and thirty such cats.
 The cats were said to be very tame when within the confines of the cold storage vaults, but when they permitted to go out into the sunlight and heat they became quite wild.
 When shipping them, it was necessary to place them in boxes before they left the warehouse.
 They had to be shipped in baskets or boxes well lined with ice, as they would otherwise suffer from the heat.
 In addition to mice, the refrigerator cats were given milk and a weekly serving of meat.
 They were described as short-tailed, with heavy fur over an inch long.
 Their eyebrows and whiskers were longer, thicker and stronger than those of a house cat.
 They were described as resembling an Angora, at that time a generic term for any long-haired cat including Persians and Maine Coon cats.

 The original story was again revived in 1902, after which it seemed to go quiet in the press, until 1912, when the New York Mail ran a report on cats employed by the government.
 It attributed its source as The Hutchinson News: "Uncle Sam maintains in the Philippine Islands a small army of 'cold storage' cats.
 Their upkeep costs the government about $15 a year each."
 While the government did indeed fund working cats at various locations, the fictitious refrigerator cats would not have been among them.